How Worried Should I Be About Pavement Ants On My Fort Lauderdale Property?

 Ants are hard to get rid of once they are in your home.
 Get professional help with any ant infestation.
 Native Pest Management can eliminate your ant problem for you.
 Even better, we use exclusively pet- and people-friendly protects that kill the ants without harming anyone else.

 When you call, we will send our entomologist-trained technician to your house.
 He will inspect inside and out and present you with a plan of action.
-When you approve the plan, we will treat your house inside and out, possibly including granular baits, gel baits, and pet-safe pesticides to eliminate the ants and keep them from coming back.
+When you approve the plan, we will treat your house inside and out for pests, possibly including granular baits, gel baits, and pet-safe pesticides to eliminate the ants and keep them from coming back.
 Your technician will return in 7-14 days to retreat all those areas so all ages of ants will die.
 Monthly exterior treatments keep ants away.
 Call Native Pest Management at (561) 425-6895 today so we can get rid of your ant problems once and for all.